ThomasFabrePro/NursElp/README.md

 # NursElp
-An upcoming application to help nurses at keeping track of their squad's work.
+An upcoming mobile application to help nurses at keeping track of their squad's work.
 Improving communication and tasks management
+Created with Flutter